stefanhiemer/topoptlab/paper/paper.md

 $A(x_e) = A_{min} + (A_{0}-A_{min})x_{e}^{k}$ with $0\leq x_e\leq 1$

-where $k$ is a penalization factor ensuring densities close to 0/1 and $A_0$ the property of the full material.
+where $k$ is a penalization factor ensuring densities close to 0/1, $A_0$ the property of the full material and $A_{min}$ a small value to prevent singularities in the physical problem.
 The final design then emerges from the optimal density distribution.

 *Topoptlab* is a modular and transparent framework for research and